-Much of the Council’s efforts are focused on ensuring the availability of individualized, home and community-based supports and services for individuals with developmental disabilities.
-The Council, in collaboration with LaCAN members and the regional Families Helping Families Centers, advocate for people with developmental disabilities and their families having access to services in the community, including formal and informal community supports, that improve their quality of life.
+Much of the Council’s efforts are focused on ensuring the availability of high quality individualized, home and community-based supports and services for individuals with developmental disabilities.
+The Council, in collaboration with LaCAN members and the regional Families Helping Families Centers, advocate for people with developmental disabilities and their families having access to formal and informal community supports that improve their quality of life.

 The Council promotes the expansion of individual and family supports for people with developmental disabilities in their own homes in order for them to be active participants in the life of their communities.